 On the back table, I set out two trays of scrap paper filled with small pieces of painted paper, craft paper and colored construction paper.

 I offered 2 different sizes and shades of blue 9″ x 12″ construction paper.
 On the same table I placed my bowls of scissors, glue sticks and colored markers.
 You can optionally place paper punches if you have them and a few sheets of glitter paper.

 On another table, I set out 3 tubs of white liquid tempera paint with brushes.
 They would come back to this table to add the finishing touches of snow.

 Children selected their choice, gathered some supplies and went back to their art station to create what they wish.

 CREATING THE COLLAGE

-The only rule was to finish up their regular art project, clean up their supplies and then they could move onto the collage.
+The only rule I imposed was they needed to finish up their regular art project, clean up their supplies and then they could move onto the collage.
 A few children opted not to do a holiday theme, but most did.
 Some children asked for help with roofs or doors, but most worked diligently and happily on their art.

 HOLIDAY ART GALLERY